 Day 6: Drive Back from Joshimath to Rishikesh (253 Kilometers, 08 Hours Drive)

-Govindghat is the base camp for Valley Of Flowers Trek, for which we pick you from Dehradun railway station at 6 AM.
-Dehradun is well connected with Delhi via trains, buses, and taxis.
-It will be a 10 hours drive through Devprayag – the holy confluence of river Bhagirathi and Alaknanda to form the mighty River Ganga.
+Govindghat is the base camp for Valley Of Flowers Trek, for which we pick you from the Rishikesh railway station at 8 AM.
+Rishikesh is well connected with Delhi via trains, buses, and taxis.
+It will be a 10 hour drive through Devprayag – the holy confluence of river Bhagirathi and Alaknanda to form the mighty River Ganga.
 The drive takes you through some of the remote Himalayan regions along the river.
 Be mesmerized and thrilled at the same time throughout your drive.
-Arrival at Govindghat by evening, check into the homestay/guesthouse.
+Arrive at Govindghat by evening, check into the homestay/guesthouse.
 Briefing in the evening along with hot dinner.

 Wake up, freshen up and get ready.
 We will take a taxi from Govindghat to Pulna village and then began our trek towards Ghangaria village.
 The trek is 9 km long and is completely paved.
 The gradient of the trek is easy and is steep at a few stretches.
 More than half of your trek goes parallel to the river.
 The whole trek is scenic and is full of scenic views of valleys, mountains, and waterfalls.
 Ghangaria is a kind of settlement situated at an altitude of 3010 meters and offers some great views.
 The village houses some shops where one can buy daily need stuff.
 After arriving at the village, relax and enjoy the beauty of the place surrounded by conifers covered mountains.
 Dinner and overnight stay in hotel/guest house at Ghangaria.